Individual Voluntary Arrangement (IVA)

 IVA Pros

-• Your payments will be made over 5 or 6 years and once you’ve made your final payment, the remaining unsecured debt will be written off.
+Your payments will usually be made over 5 or 6 years and once you’ve made your final payment, provided you have complied with all other obligations, the remaining unsecured debt will be written off.

 IVA Cons

-• An IVA will remain on your credit file for 6 years from the date your creditors agree to it or until your IVA is complete if it lasts longer than 6 years.
+An IVA will remain on your credit file for 6 years from the date your creditors agree to it or until one year after your IVA is complete whichever is the later.

-• Your IVA will be listed on the Individual Insolvency Service register.
+Your IVA will be listed on the Individual Insolvency Register maintained by The Insolvency Service.